 Matches not completed by the closing date for the round must take priority over all other school games which should be postponed or cancelled if necessary.
 Any team failing to comply with this rule may be disqualified from the tournament.
 The final decision on the date and venue of matches not completed by the closing date for the round will rest with I.S.F.A.

-d) Any complaint relating to the dimensions of the pitch, the goals or the safety of the playing surface should be lodged with the referee before kick-off or, if a problem arises after the match has commenced, within 30 minutes of the end of the match.
+Any complaint relating to the dimensions of the pitch, the goals or the safety of the playing surface should be lodged with the referee before kick-off or, if a problem arises after the match has commenced, within 30 minutes of the end of the match.
 ISFA must be informed of all such protests within 48 hours unless satisfactorily resolved.

 If payment is required, the home team shall also be responsible for the payment of the referee (and assistant referees if appropriate).
 The home school will be responsible for ensuring that the referee is provided with a Match Report Form and is fully aware of the rules of the tournament relating to the duration of matches and substitutes.

 On those occasions when there are no neutral assistant referees, both schools will provide someone to act as assistant referee.
 The precise role of assistant referees, and the extent of their duties, will be determined by the match referee.
-The appointment of fully qualified, neutral assistant referees will be mandatory from the quarter-finals onwards.
+The appointment of fully qualified, neutral assistant referees will be mandatory from the semi-finals onwards.

 In the event of the home school encountering difficulties in appointing match officials, then they should contact the Tournament Secretary for advice, preferably at least one week in advance of the fixture.

-In the event that the match referee fails to arrive and no assistants have been appointed then the away team shall be offered the opportunity to provide the referee.
-If the away team declines, then the home team will provide the referee and the away team will accept the referee and his/her decisions.
+In the event that the match referee fails to arrive and no assistants have been appointed, then the away team shall be offered the opportunity to provide the referee.
+If the away team declines, then the home team will provide the referee and the away team will accept the referee chosen and his/her decisions.

 11. PLAYING COLOURS: In the event of a clash of colours, the away team must change unless competing schools agree a mutual alternative.
 In the Final Tie, both teams must wear numbered shirts.
 In the event of a clash of colours in the Final Tie, the teams will toss a coin to determine which team will change.